 With Mekel unlikely to get significant playing time, the duties will likely fall to one of the three veterans and much may depend on whether it’s clear Felton is motivated and determined to resurrect his career and put personal issues behind him.

 None of the remaining three would likely be on the top of anyone’s list for a starting point guard.
-None has what Calderón had to offer offensively and while each is somewhat better on defense, all three are also undersized and won’t be counted on as a stopper.
+None has what Calderón had to offer offensively and while each is somewhat better on defense, as a group they are also undersized and even Harris can't be counted on as a stopper.

 All in their early 30’s, this trio has each had success and one All-Star or near All-Star season some years ago while experiencing a significant falloff last season.